Why We Enforce || Where We Enforce || Most Common Violations || What We Enforce

 What If I Am Cited? || Notifications, Hearings and Appeals || Other Community Resources

-The Municipal Code Compliance Division of the Environmental and Compliance Department enforces local ordinance code Chapter 518 - Property Safety and Maintenance Code and Chapter 656 - Zoning Code, which addresses:
+The Municipal Code Compliance Division of the Regulatory Compliance Department enforces local ordinance code Chapter 518 - Property Safety and Maintenance Code and Chapter 656 - Zoning Code, which addresses:

 - Housing Safety